-- 10. Install either Dameware or PCAnywhere 32 and set up the selected remote control application to use TCP/IP for its communication. - 11.
-Follow the instructions published on http://vaww.cis.va.gov/Pages/default.aspx to set up Dameware and/or PCAnywhere according to the latest VA policies. - 12.
+- 10. Install either Dameware and set up the selected remote control application to use TCP/IP for its communication. - 11.
+Follow the instructions published on http://vaww.cis.va.gov/Pages/default.aspx to set up Dameware according to the latest VA policies. - 12.
 If any new disk-drives are installed, they must be formatted using the NTFS format.